maddurkc/linux_shell_learn/src/1.2-Commands-Part01/notes.md

                 $> mkdir fruits/banana - create create banana inside fruits folders. so no need to goto fruits folder and use mkdir
                 $> mkdir ~/fruits - will create folder in user home directory as mentioned

+## rmdir

+    >
+        - To delete multiple folder(s) but the folder you delete must be empty.
+           Ex:
+                $> rmdir fruits cars - which deletes fruits cars folders

 ## rm

     >
+        - To delete files or folders with files in them
+           Ex:
+                $> rm -r fruits cars - which deletes files and folders
+                $> rm -rf fruits cars - does not ask for confirmation and it will immediately remove anything you ask it to remove.

 ## find